 - 5. A third-party notation, known as a CCC, goes on your credit report after enrolling in this type of plan (indicating that you needed a debt management plan to help manage your debt)

 - 6. Even if you enroll through a non-profit company, you still will have to pay extra fees to the consumer credit counseling company (they can be as high as $50 per month, on top of interest and paying your debt)

 - 8. Consumer credit counseling companies work for your creditors, not only you.
-Creditors will also pay the consumer credit counseling company additional fees, for helping them collect money from you.
-Where, with debt relief programs like what is offered through Golden Financial Services, the debt relief company works exclusively to help YOU SAVE MONEY.
+Creditors will also pay the consumer credit counseling company additional fees for helping them collect money from you.
+Whereas, with debt relief programs like what is offered through Golden Financial Services, the debt relief company works exclusively to help YOU SAVE MONEY.

 Advantages of Using Debt Negotiation (Settlement) to Consolidate Credit Cards;

 - 1. pay less than the full balance owed on each credit card

 - 4. credit cards and almost any type of unsecured debt can be included